 The performance–and the album–ends with a winking “Good evening, friends” line from the band.
 In his liner notes, Avakian wrote that the line “fractured” Armstrong when he first encountered it.
 Sure enough, on the Mosaic set, you can hear the fir the first complete take devolve into laughter when Armstrong and the band get to it.
 Here is the final page of the sheet music they were looking at, which does indeed go back to the verse–called the “PATTER” here–but the final phrase, as written, ends on the tonic, F. I think Armstrong expected it to go to the dominant 7th Eb and when it didn’t, he kind of froze of broke into laughter.
 They lean on the dominant 7th on the album, for that “Good evening, friends” finish.

-On “Memphis Blues,” Avakian handwrote some changes to the ly Here’s the cover:
+On “Memphis Blues,” Avakian handwrote some changes to the lyrics.
+Here’s the cover:

 Here’s the page with Avakian’s handwritten changes, which Louis followed on the record: